flickmatt/GCN/README.md

 # GCN
-Comparing graph convolutional network to logistic regression for regional GBM classification using MRI features
+- Comparing graph convolutional network to logistic regression for regional GBM classification using MRI features.
+- Neo4j graph database contains nodes for each event of hierarchically clustered samples (non-enhancing (NE) and contrast-enhancing (CE) samples together) across MRI features selected using mRMRe filtering for NE/CE differentiation.
+All positive scoring features on mRMRe were included in the graph.
+- Edges were generated between any nodes containing at least one common sample.
+Cypher query included in repository.
+- ROC based on 5-fold cross validation is used to evaluate GCN and compare to logistic regression.

+# Logistic regression
+- All positive scoring features on mRMRe were included in the model.
+No further filtering using AIC was performed.
+- ROC based on 5-fold cross validation is used to evaluated and compare to GCN.